-Besides the mentioned simplifications on the type system, we impose for technical reasons the following restrictions: We require that method invocation and object creation statements contain only local variables, i.e., that none of the expressions e_0, \ldots, e_n contains instance variables, and that formal parameters do not occur on the left-hand side of assignments.
+Besides the mentioned simplifications on the type system, we impose for technical reasons the following restrictions: We require that method invocation and object creation statements contain only local variables, i.e., that none of the expressions $e_0, \ldots, e_n$ contains instance variables, and that formal parameters do not occur on the left-hand side of assignments.
 This restriction implies that during the execution of a method the values of the actual and formal parameters are not changed.
 Finally, the result of an object creation or method invocation statement may not be assigned to instance variables.
-This restriction allows for a proof system with separated verification conditions for interference freedom and cooperation.
-It should be clear that it is possible to transform a program to adhere to this restrictions at the expense of additional local variables and thus new interleaving points.
+This restriction allows a clean separation of local, object-internal behavior and a global one.
+For instance, it makes possible a proof system with separated verification conditions for interference freedom and cooperation.
+It should be clear that one can transform a program to adhere to this restrictions at the expense of additional local variables and thus new interleaving points.

 Statements $stm \in Stm$ are built from side-effect expressions and assignments of the form x := e, u := e, and u := sexp by using standard control constructs like sequential composition, conditional statements, and iteration, to form composite statements.
-Especially, we will use ε to denote the empty statement.
+Especially, we will use $\epsilon$ to denote the empty statement.

-A method definition modif $m(u_1, \ldots, u_n)$ { stm; rexp } \in Meth consists of a method name m, a list of formal parameters u_1, \ldots, u_n , and a method body $body{m,c}$ of the form stm; rexp.
+A method definition modif $m(u_1, \ldots, u_n)$ { stm; rexp } $\in$ Meth consists of a method name m, a list of formal parameters $u_1, \ldots, u_n$ , and a method body $body{m,c}$ of the form stm; rexp.
 The set $Meth_c$ contains the methods of class c.
 To simplify the proof system we require that method bodies are terminated by a single return statement, either giving back a value using return e, or not, written as return.
-Additionally, methods are decorated by a modifier modif distinguishing between non-synchronized and synchronized methods.3 We use sync(c, m) to state that method m in class c is synchronized.
+Additionally, methods are decorated by a modifier modif distinguishing between non-synchronized and synchronized methods.
+We use sync(c, m) to state that method m in class c is synchronized.
 In the sequel we also refer to statements in the body of a synchronized method as being synchronized.
-A class $c\{meth_1 \dots meth_n meth{start} meth{run}\}$ is defined by its name c and its methods, whose names are assumed to be distinct.
-As mentioned earlier, all classes in $Java{MT}$ are thread classes; all classes contain a start-method $meth{start}$ and a runmethod $meth{run}$ without return values.
-A program $\langle class_1 \dots class_n class{main} \rangle$, finally, is a collection of class definitions having different class names, where class{main} is the entry point of the program execution.
-This class specifically contains a main-method meth{main} without return value.
-We call its body, written as $body{main}$, the main statement of the program.
+A class $c\{meth_1...meth_n meth{start} meth{run}\}$ is defined by its name c and its methods, whose names are assumed to be distinct.
+As mentioned earlier, all classes in $Java{MT}$ are thread classes; all classes contain a start-method $meth{start}$ and a runmethod methrun without return values.
+A program $\langle class_1 \dots class_n class{main} \rangle$ , finally, is a collection of class definitions having different class names, where classmain is the entry point of the program execution.
+This class specifically contains a main-method methmain without return value.
+We call its body, written as $body{main}$ , the main statement of the program.